Auburn Symphony

 Needs

-The Auburn Symphony began its 36th season in September 2023.
-Maestro Ryan Murray embarked on his second season as Music Director & Conductor.
-He is continuing to charm audiences with his grace and style and fulfilling patrons with beautiful music as he leads our orchestra toward new heights.
+The Auburn Symphony began its 37th season in September 2024.
+Maestro Ryan Murray embarked on his third season as Music Director & Conductor.
+He charms audiences with his grace and style and fulfilling patrons with beautiful music as he leads our orchestra toward new heights.
 Younger and more diverse orchestra members are finding a home with the Auburn Symphony and enjoying the unique qualities our community orchestra brings to our town!
 Exciting solo artists, a taste of opera and a thrilling season finale experience deliver top-level entertainment right here in the foothills of the Sierras.

 Music builds community, and we are excited to continue to find significant ways to partner with other arts organizations, highlighting the professional levels of art experiences that surround us.
 We continue working with Placer Artists Tour artists to choose local artwork for our marketing materials all season.
-The second annual “Symphony & Art in the Park” brought the largest crowd ever to this beloved outdoor event, with 1,500 attendees enjoying art in nature.
+“Symphony & Art in the Park” attracts huge crowds, larger every year, to this beloved outdoor event, with 1,500 attendees enjoying art in nature.
 Combining the visual and performing arts is a natural enhancement to our collective senses.
-This year, we will be adding a new outdoor experience in spring 2023, partnering with land conservationists to bring the arts right out into the fields and amongst the trees!
+We will hold our second annual "Symphony Under the Sky" event in collaboration with Placer Land Trust in April 2025.
+A partnership with land conservationists to bring the arts right out into the fields and amongst the trees is a magical experience, and this year local art will be on display to augment the experience even further.

-Our Youth Education and Community Outreach programs are thriving and in action, with lots happening in 2024.
+Our Youth Education and Community Outreach programs are thriving, with lots happening in the 2024-25 season.
 We bring our orchestra of 20 musicians and a youth conductor straight to students in the classroom, exposing them to unparalleled musical education.
-An interactive and relevant assembly excites the imagination of children, culminating with a special invitation to our Family Concert in February featuring guest narrator Omari Tau, who joined us for The Conductor's Spellbook, by Paul Dooley.
-The 2023 Grand Prize winner of our Young Artists Competition, Benjamin Jiang, shone brightly in a cello concerto by Samuel Barber.
-Our 2024 Young Artists Competition in February brought us a new grand prize winner, Jenna Son, who will enjoy the opportunity of performing with a full orchestra at our Family concert in February 2025.
-This year, we have returned to local senior housing facilities to provide music and stimulation to this significant population.
+An interactive and relevant assembly excites the imagination of children, culminating with a special invitation to our Family Concert in February featuring guest narrator Omari Tau, who joins us for The Composer is Dead, with text by Lemony Snicket and music composed by Nathaniel Stookey.
+The 2024 Grand Prize winner of our Young Artists Competition, Jenna Son, shines brightly in a Sibelius' Violin Concerto.
+Our 2025 Young Artists Competition in February will bring us a new grand prize winner, who will enjoy the opportunity of performing with a full orchestra at our Family concert in February 2026.
+We added to the number of senior housing facilities we visited in the fall of 2024, providing music and stimulation to this significant population.

-Our donors sustain us and support us in moving our mission forward: “To enrich and engage our community, across all generations, through the gift of music."
-Unrestricted donations help us achieve all of our organizational goals.
-With a lean but mighty staff and a dedicated group of working board members and volunteers, we work together in a fiscally responsible manner with our mission central to every decision we make.
-Through our concerts, our partnerships with local arts & non-profit organizations, and our outreach programs, we continue to champion the cause of bringing beautiful live classical music to our patrons, school children, seniors, talented musical youth, and our community-at-large.
+Our donors sustain and support us in moving our mission forward: “To enrich and engage our community, across all generations, through the gift of music."
+Unrestricted donations help us achieve our organizational goals.
+With a lean but mighty staff and a dedicated group of working board members and a vibrant Volunteer Village, we work together in a fiscally responsible manner with our mission central to every decision we make.
+Through our concerts, partnerships with local arts & non-profit organizations, and outreach programs, we continue to champion the cause of bringing beautiful live classical music to our patrons, school children, seniors, talented musical youth, and our community-at-large.

 Equity Statement